 A. Unfortunately, we are unable to provide special needs programming.

 A. Please call 355-8111 Ext 206 and Sonya Carpenter will answer any questions as to availability and enrollment.

 A. Upon notification of enrollment, participants have 72 hours to remit registration fee(s) and Session fee(s).
-You will be able to register and make all payments online.

 A. Yes -- the second child registered will receive a 10% discount when registered for the same session(s).